sajuuk/SiMpleFileSystem/README.md

 <!--
- * @Author: Corvo Attano(fkxzz001@qq.com)
+ * @Author: Corvo Attano(391063482@qq.com)
  * @Description:
  * @LastEditors: Corvo Attano(fkxzz001@qq.com)
 -->
 # SiMpleFileSystem
+姓名: 姜焱夫
+学号：202122080227
 ## Intro
-whole project has 2 parts, the implement of SiMpleFileSystem and a disk formater.
+whole project including 2 parts, the implement of SiMpleFileSystem and a disk formator.
-SiMpleFileSystem is a file system based on POSIX standard, can be installed as a module in Linux.
+SiMpleFileSystem is a file system based on POSIX standard, can be installed as a kernel module in Linux.
-disk formater can format a disk image, which can be managed by SiMpleFileSystem.
+disk formator can format disk image, which can be managed by SiMpleFileSystem.
 ### Current features
 * Dir: create,remove,list
-* file: create,read,write
+* File: create,read,write
 ### How to use
 * install the linux headers
 ```shell